Walloon immigration to Sweden: History

 It appears that the cooperation between De Geer and De Besche ceased in the early 17th century, with the latter later working on his own iron mill in Forsmark, Uppland.

 The emigration of the Walloons raised serious concerns with King Philip IV of Spain (to whom Belgium belonged during the early 17th century).
 In 1624, subject to severe penalty, he forbade Wallonia's blacksmiths to enlist in Sweden and "introduce the art of blacksmithing there, to much damage and harm to Us and Our country, as well as to great self harm to themselves".
 However, this did not significantly affect migration and the ban was circumvented in many different ways, through the use of disguises and sneak routes.

 At the end of the 1620s, Louis De Geer got engaged in Sweden's iron industry in the Östergötland, rich in ore.
 He contracted out the Finspång and Dannemora plants in De Besche's name, becoming their owner in 1641 and 1643, respectively.
 In the years 1643–1650 the immigration of Walloons to Sweden reached its climax.
 De Geer expanded the industry of Finspång to a degree that had never been seen in Sweden before.
 Despite De Geer receiving a promise from Gustav II Adolf that other mill owners would not be allowed to use Walloons as labor, the Walloons began to take employment at other mills in Central Sweden.
 Along with the blacksmiths, other professional groups also came.

 From 1620, between 5,000 and 10,000 Walloons emigrated to Sweden for economic and religious reasons.
-The Swedes were amazed by their technical knowhow, which helped them make great progress in the steel industry.
+The Swedes were amazed by their technical know-how, which helped them make great progress in the steel industry.
 Between 1620 and 1650, Swedish steel exports trebled, reaching 17,500 tons a year, in particular for the English navy.
-The Walloons’ lifestyle was also ahead of Sweden’s, particularly with regard to hygiene.
+The Walloons’ lifestyle was also ahead of Sweden's, particularly with regard to hygiene.
 They remained separate from the Swedish population for a long time, jealously keeping their technical secrets until the end of the 18th century.
 The Walloons caused a revolution in the Swedish metal industry, laying the foundation "for the fact that the Swedish metallurgical industry today enjoys world-wide reputation."